AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

 For MacOS users, refer to https://phoenixnap.com/kb/set-environment-variable-mac.

 The only two files required to be run are eda.ipynb in Chapter2 folder and river_experiments_occ.ipynb in Chapter3-ActiveLearning folder.
 Download Z24 data files for Chapter2-Z24-dataset from https://polybox.ethz.ch/index.php/s/8T6Lu8Hi8VqJcze and extract them so that folder /data/ exists, whose content is folders 01 to 17.
-Set system environment variable.
+Set system environment variable to point to path of /data folder.
 Replace path with the path in your computer of folder data. \

 Once the eda.ipynb has ran, you should have as output X_train_new.npy, labels_train_new.npy, X_test_new.npy, and labels_test_new.npy.
 Save these inside a folder called /features